sgcartwright/AI-Detection-Project/README.md

     graph()
         User interface method to generate any desired graphs.

-Usage
+### Usage

 The project provides methods to evaluate essays, generate content, and visualize results.
 To get started, you can call the relevant methods with appropriate arguments based on your specific use case.
-Installation
+### Installation

 To use this project, ensure you have the necessary Python libraries installed.
 You can install these libraries using pip:

-bash

 pip install openai pandas selenium requests matplotlib seaborn

 Additionally, you will need to set up your OpenAI API key by replacing the placeholder in the code with your actual API key.
-License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed for your own purposes.
+You must do the same for Writer checker API.